hasandida/DSA210-Project-Fall2025/README.md

 This project conducts a comprehensive analysis of League of Legends ranked game data to answer central questions: How do in-game factors contribute to chances of victory within a game?
 Which in-game factors are the most powerful predictors of a win?

 Players often debate the value of specific objectives such as `firstBlood` vs. `firstTower`, this project aims to move beyond single statistics.
-It uses a large dataset to build a machine learning model that weighs the collective importance of multiple factors such as; major and basic objectives, team composition, and economic advantages—to determine the anatomy of a winning game.
+It aims to utilise a large dataset with the help of a machine learning model and weigh the importance of multiple factors such as; major and basic objectives, team composition, and economic advantages to determine the anatomy of a winning game.

 ## 2. Motivation